spencerkingman/spenking-music/_posts/2000-01-01-dont-call-it-a-change.markdown

 Don't call it a change
 You're going extinct
 Don't call it a change
-Don't call it a climate change
+Don't call it a climate

 A genocide is crawling on the face of the land
 It's blowing in the wind, ice, fire, water, and sand